 The procurement process can occasionally feel like a stroll through a field of landmines.
+New, emerging trends constantly change the strategies you must apply to remain competitive in the future.
 It's possible to get from Point A to Point B in one piece, but without adequate planning it's far more likely that the result will be a bloody mess and lost limbs (of the business, of course).

 For the honour of a streamlined workflow, here are 5 factors that must be vanquished in the name of optimal procurement.
 Keep these in mind when your team employs strategic maneuvers and you'll have a far better chance of emerging victorious.

 It's extremely dangerous to head into the Battle for Savings without a map of company spending for guidance.
 Purchasing patterns must be understood in a variety of configurations - the map should still display the best route to optimal procurement even if read upside-down.
 Be aware of how funds are spent at a the company, branch, and individual level.
 Even better, consider using software that provides customized reports to gain precise knowledge about categorized procurement spending.

 2. FAILURE TO EXPLORE (CATEGORY & APPROVAL) TERRITORY

 Too many organizations are wounded by poor exploratory skills, especially in regard to category management.
 Managers may be oblivious as to who's spending money, and on what.
 Without a system in place to manage item categories, companies are liable to purchase the same, or similar, goods and services from different suppliers (missing out on opportunities to secure an economy of scale).
 They may also be buying duplicate items from an unnecessary number of suppliers.
 The likelihood of this occurring increases unless an approval process is utilized.